tr?id=&ev=PageView&noscript=

 Cricket: Maintaining Your Artificial Cricket Turf

-Cliftonville academy with synthetic turf cricket wicket
+Cliftonville Academy with Synthetic turf cricket wicket

 While an artificial cricket-wicket requires significantly less maintenance than a natural grass wicket, there are still a few important things to keep in mind.